-- Provider/substitute(s)/assistant(s) must provide sight and sound supervision all times, including but not limited to:

-- a.
-Indoor play;

-- b.
-Outdoor play;

-- c.
-Bathroom use;

-- d.
-Restor sleep;

 - e.
-Meals and snacks; and

-- f.
-Transitions.

-- Children may not be split between outdoor and indoor activities (including resting/sleeping) if there is not a provider and/or assistant(s) in each location.

-- 3. Furniture must not obstruct program provider/substitute(s)/assistant(s) from visual supervision.

-- Provider/substitute(s)/assistant(s) cannot be distracted while providing care to children.
-The use of cell phones, personal electronic devices, and personal reading materials, outside of business purposes, is forbidden while the program is operating.

-- All provider/substitute(s)/assistant(s) supervising swim activities must be in or directly adjacent to the water.
+Meals and snacks; and - f.
+Transitions. - 2.
+Children may not be split between outdoor and indoor activities (including resting/sleeping) if there is not a provider and/or assistant(s) in each location. - 3.
+Furniture must not obstruct program provider/substitute(s)/assistant(s) from visual supervision. - 4.
+Provider/substitute(s)/assistant(s) cannot be distracted while providing care to children.
+The use of cell phones, personal electronic devices, and personal reading materials, outside of business purposes, is forbidden while the program is operating. - 5.
+All provider/substitute(s)/assistant(s) supervising swim activities must be in or directly adjacent to the water.